jafarinia/snuffy/README.md

 ## Feature Extraction

-This `compute_feats.py` script extracts features (embeddings) from a dataset using a specified embedder model.
+The `compute_feats.py` script extracts features (embeddings) from a dataset using a specified embedder model.
 It processes the dataset and saves the cleaned embedder weights, feature vectors, and corresponding labels.